brikis98/yevgeniy-brikman-homepage/_posts/2012-01-29-seven-languages-in-seven-weeks-ruby-day_29.md

 ## Ruby, Day 2: Thoughts

-I originally learned Ruby (and many other programming languages) the "hacker way": that is, I did a 10 minute syntax tutorial, browsed other peoples' code a bit, and then just started using the language, looking up missing pieces as I went.
+I originally learned Ruby (and many other programming languages) the "hacker way": that is, I did a 10-minute syntax tutorial, browsed other peoples' code a bit, and then just started using the language, looking up missing pieces as I went.
 Although this is the most fun and productive way I've found to get started with a language, it can also lead to missing some of the finer points